Fuel Spill | Warm Springs Reservation, Oregon | March 1999

 Beginning in 1947 and continuing for approximately 30 years, General Electric (GE) Company released more than a million pounds of PCBs into the upper Hudson River.
 These chemicals were a byproduct of GE’s industrial operations at Fort Edward and Hudson Falls, New York.
 Since then, ongoing discharges of PCBs have continued from sediments and underground sources.

-Oil Spill | Gulf of Mexico | April 2010
+Oil Spill | Gulf of America | April 2010

-On April 20, 2010, an explosion occurred on the Deepwater Horizon drilling platform in the Gulf of Mexico.
+On April 20, 2010, an explosion occurred on the Deepwater Horizon drilling platform in the Gulf of America.
 The explosion, which killed 11 men, caused the rig to sink and started a catastrophic oil leak from the well.
 Before it was capped three months later, approximately 134 million gallons of oil had spilled into the Gulf, the largest offshore oil spill in U.S. history.

 Hazardous Waste Site | North Carolina | 1936 to Present